BladeRunnerJS/continuable-mocha/README.md

 ## Usage

-Require the `continueable-mocha` library and call 'install', this will install the neccessary global functions.
+Require the `continuable-mocha` library and call 'install', this will install the necessary global functions.

 ```
-var continueableMocha require('continueable-mocha');
+var continuableMocha require('continuable-mocha');
 // or
-import continueableMocha from 'continueable-mocha';
+import continuableMocha from 'continuable-mocha';

-continueableMocha.install();
+continuableMocha.install();
 ```

 To continue from a test call `continueFrom` providing either the name of the test in the same suite or the full suite and test name separated by `::` characters.

 ```
-var continueableMocha = require('continuable-mocha');
+var continuableMocha = require('continuable-mocha');
-continueableMocha.install();
+continuableMocha.install();

 describe('my suite', function() {